Gmail Program Policies

 Fraud, Phishing, and other Deceptive Practices

-You cannot access another user’s Gmail account without their explicit permission.
+You may not access another user’s Gmail account without their explicit permission.
 Don’t use Gmail to trick, mislead, or deceive other users into sharing information under false pretenses.

 Don’t phish for users’ data such as login information, passwords, financial details, or government identification numbers, or use Gmail as part of a scheme to defraud others.

 Respect copyright laws.
-Don’t infringe on the intellectual property rights of others, (including patent, trademark, trade secret, copyright, and other proprietary rights), or encourage or induce infringement of intellectual property rights.
+Don’t infringe on the intellectual property rights of others, including patent, trademark, trade secret, or other proprietary rights.
+You are also not allowed to encourage or induce others to violate intellectual property rights.
 You can report copyright infringement to Google by using this form.

 Don’t use Gmail to harass, intimidate or threaten others.
 Anyone found to be using Gmail for these purposes may have their account disabled.